y-lapeyre/Shamrock/README.md

 ## Citing the code

-The day A&A will accept the paper 😅
+The day MNRAS will accept the paper 😅

 ## Compiler support